-Sue: The Sea Devils are using little fans that menopausal woman carry around with them.
+Sue: The Sea Devils are using those little fans that menopausal woman carry around with them.

 Sue: Look at it dragging its fat arse around that corner.
 It’s pathetic.
-And how slow is it?
-Why are all the aliens moving at a snail’s pace?
+And why are all the aliens moving at a snail’s pace?

 Me: You’re right, there should have been a quicker way.

-Sue: I’ve just noticed that the crew have triangular zip compartments on the back of their suits.
-How is that pouch useful?
+Sue: I’ve just noticed the crew have triangular zip compartments on the back of their suits.
+How is that pouch useful, exactly?
 If you tried to put your pen in there, you’d end up breaking your arm.
-It’s ridiculous.
+It’s ridiculous!

-Sue: Don’t mess with Greg, even when he’s wearing eyeshadow.
+Sue: Never mess with Greg, even if he is wearing eye shadow.

-Sue: He’s got green paint on his jacket.
+Sue: He’s got green paint on his jacket now.